wix/Detox/docs/Guide.Cucumber.Integration.md

 });
 ```

-Now we are done with the setup of Detox-Cucumber integration and we can start writing our test scenarios and execute them.
-To know about how to write a test scenario and execute them, refer to the [react-native-detox-cucumber](https://github.com/mathanpec/react-native-detox-cucumber) repository where a working example is given.
+To know more about the scaffolding, how to write a test scenario and execute them, refer to the [react-native-detox-cucumber](https://github.com/mathanpec/react-native-detox-cucumber) repository where a working example is available which covers multiple other usages like test artifacts support.